-- (a) Subject to subsection (c), an express warranty by a licensor is created as follows: - (1) An affirmation of fact or promise made by the licensor to its licensee in any manner, including in a medium for communication to the public such as advertising, which relates to the information and becomes part of the basis of the bargain creates an express warranty that the information to be furnished under the agreement must conform to the affirmation or promise. - (2) Any description of the information which is made part of the basis of the bargain creates an express warranty that the information must conform to the description.
+(a) Subject to subsection (c), an express warranty by a licensor is created as follows:

+(1) An affirmation of fact or promise made by the licensor to its licensee, including by advertising, which relates to the information and becomes part of the basis of the bargain creates an express warranty that the information to be furnished under the agreement will conform to the affirmation or promise.

+(2) Any description of the information which is made part of the basis of the bargain creates an express warranty that the information will conform to the description.

-- (3) Any sample, model, or demonstration of a final product which is made part of the basis of the bargain creates an express warranty that the performance of the information must reasonably conform to the performance of the sample, model, or demonstration, taking into account such differences as would appear to a reasonable person in the position of the licensee between the sample, model, or demonstration and the information as it will be used. - (b) It is not necessary to the creation of an express warranty that the licensor use formal words such as "warrant or "guaranty , or state a specific intention to make a warranty.
-However, an express warranty is not created by: - (1) an affirmation or prediction merely of the value of the information or informational rights; - (2) a display or description of a portion of the information to illustrate the aesthetics, market appeal, or the like, of informational content; or - (3) a statement purporting to be merely the licensor's opinion or commendation of the information or informational rights. - (c) An express warranty or express contractual obligation, if any, exists with respect to published informational content covered by this [Act] to the same extent that it would exist if the published informational content had been published in a form that placed it outside this [Act].
-However, if the warranty or express contractual obligation is breached, the remedies of the aggrieved party are those under this [Act] and the agreement.
+(3) Any sample, model, or demonstration of a final product which is made part of the basis of the bargain creates an express warranty that the performance of the information will reasonably conform to the performance of the sample, model, or demonstration, taking into account differences that would appear to a reasonable person in the position of the licensee between the sample, model, or demonstration and the information as it will be used.

+(b) It is not necessary to the creation of an express warranty that the licensor use formal words such as "warranty" or "guaranty", or state a specific intention to make a warranty.However, an express warranty is not created by:

+(1) an affirmation or prediction merely of the value of the information or informational rights;

+(2) a display or description of a portion of the information to illustrate the aesthetics, appeal, suitability to taste, or the like of informational content; or this [Act].
+However, if the warranty or similar express contractual obligation is breached, the remedies of the aggrieved party are those under this [Act] and the agreement.

+(3) a statement purporting to be merely the licensor's opinion or commendation of the information or informational rights.

+(c) An express warranty or similar express contractual obligation, if any, exists with respect to published informational content covered by this [Act] to the same extent that it would exist if the published informational content had been published in a form that placed it outside